brown4eva/3D-ScannerProject/README.md

 * **Sonizara Danie**

 ## Project Management
-Weekly reports are uploaded here and we made a gannt chart to guide us with our project schedule.
+Weekly reports are uploaded here and we made a gantt chart to guide us with our project schedule.
 We also use this online tool to communicate with ourselves during this projects.Follow the link ==> [Trello Account](https://trello.com/b/MaBdGQ7p/software-engineering)

 ## Acknowledgments